PMaynard/smc/README.md

 The below file is a textual representation of SAND Attack Trees using tabs to indicate a child node of the above line.

-By running: `dmtooling sand data/ctrees/common.ctrees common.fripp` the Attack Tree is converted into a XML file that can be read by [SecMoF](https://github.com/CardiffUniCOMSC/SecMoF) then formally verified using the tool.
+By running: `smc sand data/ctrees/common.ctrees common.fripp` the Attack Tree is converted into a XML file that can be read by [SecMoF](https://github.com/CardiffUniCOMSC/SecMoF) then formally verified using the tool.

 ***File**: data/ctrees/common.ctrees*